EDUCBA Logo

 Conclusion

-• Flush log is used to flush the individual logs like Binary logs, general logs and error logs etc. The flush can be done by using the “mysqladmin” for the hosts, logs, status, tables, threads and privileges.
+• The Flush log command flushes individual logs such as Binary, General, Error logs, etc. You can perform the flush operation using “mysqladmin” for hosts, logs, status, tables, threads, and privileges.

 • Flushing the binary log creates a new binary log file.
 Whereas flushing the general query log closes and reopens the log file.
-The same goes with the slow query log and error log, it just closes and reopens the log file.
+The same goes for the slow query log and error log; it just closes and reopens the log file.

 • We can’t use the Flush statements in the store functions or triggers.
-We may use it in stored procedure.
-This procedure in turn should not be called by the functions or triggers.
+We may use it in stored procedures.
+The functions or triggers should not call this procedure in turn.

 Recommended Articles